The methodology of the Salaf with regards to praising rulers

 The Salaf would also order with unity along with the main body of the Muslims, and warn against disunity – this is what is legislated in such situations.
 As for the view, that we have been commanded to encourage people to be affectionate towards the rulers when their disobedience and oppression is clear, this is Ghuluww (exceeding the limits of the Sharī’ah).

-The Manhaj of the Salaf is to accept their authority, to obey them, to remain within the main body of the Muslims, and to show patience over the oppression of the rulers.
-As for excessively praising individual rulers and justifying the actions, this is not the methodology of the Salaf, nor does the Sharī’ah order us to be affectionate towards [such] rulers.
+The Manhaj of the Salaf is to accept their authority, obey them, remain within the main body of the Muslims, and show patience over the oppression of the rulers.
+As for excessively praising individual rulers and justifying their actions, this is not the methodology of the Salaf, nor does the Sharī’ah order us to be affectionate towards [such] rulers.

 In addition to this, the Sharī’ah does not forbid us from hating them when there emanates from them that which necessitates dislike or hatred in the Sharī’ah such as open disobedience and corruption.
 It orders us to accept their authority and remain within the main body of the Muslims; it forbids us from publicly speaking against them in advice.